Roll20/roll20-character-sheets/HeroSystem6eHeroic/README.md

 ![Multipower](/HeroSystem6eHeroic/images/PurpleButtonChat.png)

-The endurance cost shown is not automatically deducted from the character's health status.
-Some powers require multiple endurance costs (such as Autofire powers) or endurance every phase.
-Use the "END" button to deduct a power's endurance cost.
+The endurance cost shown is can optionally be automatically deducted from the character's health status.
+However, some powers require multiple endurance costs (such as Autofire powers) or endurance every phase.
+Use the "END" button to manually deducts a power's endurance cost.

 ## Page 5: Talents and Complications